ykoutelidakis/CV/_sources/Climate.md

 ![](IMG/LDA.png)
 <div>
     <p>LDA is an actuarial method to estimate the expected loss, usually incurred by an insurer, over  a specified time, usually one year.</p>
     <p>Frequency is the number of such events expected to occur over the specified time, e.g. number of wildfires or flood events.</p>
     <p>Severity is the expected cost of each such event, e.g. repairs, disruption, etc.</p>
 </div>

 ![](IMG/Copula.png)
 <div>
     <p>Different events are correlated with each other, where appropriate, via a t-Copula.</p>
-<p>Different events are correlated with each other, where appropriate, via a t-Copula.
-The process is then repeated a large nunber of times in a Monte Carlo simulation. </p>
+    <p>The process is then repeated a large nunber of times in a Monte Carlo simulation. </p>
 </div>

 ![](IMG/VAR.jpeg)
 <div>
     <p>After we obtain the distribution of expected losses a Value at Risk (VaR) measure is extracted.</p>
     <p>We also consider Expected Shortfall (to better capture fat-tail risks) or Median Shortfall (to further add stability to MC).</p>
 </div>

 ## Sectoral Decarbonisation Approach